 If you already have a FRN, you will need to login (if you never logged in, you will need to do a password reset to obtain one) and do the above.

 Please note the FCC no longer mails out licenses printed on their special type of paper.
 You will receive just a plain white photocopy of your license.
 The FCC will also not mail out a license until you’ve obtained, upgraded, renewed or changed your callsign.

-The FCC no longer mails out printed copies of your license as of 2015.
-For new licensee’s, once your callsign appears in the FCC’s ULS, you are legally allowed to use it on the air.
+Once your callsign appears in the FCC’s ULS, you are legally allowed to use it on the air.

 It’s strongly suggested that you print and sign at least 2 copies of your license.
 If you wish to upgrade, you must bring a signed copy of your license that will be given to the team.